falcopackages/falco-cli/docs/the_cli/usage.rst

 ================

 This page outlines the optimal workflow for the initial setup of a project using the Falco CLI.
-This includes creating a new project, initializing a Django application, adding a model, and generating CRUD views for the model This workflow represents the expected experience for a new Falco CLI user.
+This includes creating a new project, initializing a Django application, adding a model, and generating CRUD views for the model.
+This workflow represents the expected experience for a new Falco CLI user.
 If you encounter any issues reproducing this workflow, please create a `new issue <https://github.com/Tobi-De/falco/issues/new>`_.